WannesMalfait/Connect_4/README.md

 ### Benchmark

-To test the performance of the solver you can run a benchmark on one of the testfiles.
+To test the performance of the solver you can run a benchmark on one of the test files.
 The bench is run using the strong or weak solver depending on the current setting.
+The weak solver only calculates whether the position is a win, draw or loss, which makes it faster.
 You can toggle it using `toggle-weak`:
 ```
 > toggle-weak
 Weak set to true